-Due January 25 - Draft a 60-second introductory TV spot for a political candidate of your choice.
+Due January 24 - Draft a 60-second introductory TV spot for a political candidate of your choice.
 Time the spot carefully, use a stopwatch, and pay attention to visuals.
+Write a memo on chapters 1-5 of the Spot.
+Be prepared to discuss the major points.

-Week 2 - Thursday January 25 - The Foundation of Paid Advertising: Landscape, Self and Opposition Research
+Week 2 - Thursday January 24 - The Foundation of Paid Advertising: Landscape, Self and Opposition Research